poissonconsulting/chk/README.md

 ```

 It is only worth doing this if the checks are substantially slower than
-the time required to test and set checking on and off (see [Benchmarking
+the time required to test and turn checking on and off (see
+[Benchmarking
 chk](https://poissonconsulting.github.io/chk/articles/benchmarking-chk.html))

 ## Inspiration